SouliosEv/gym-management-app/README.md

 Technologies used are Spring for the backend, ReactJS with MUI for the frontend and PostgreSQL.
-TO ADD : Authentication , Authorization
+TO ADD : @Modifying and @Transactional annotations on the relevant classes and implement some Authentication and Authorization